gromacs/gromacs/docs/user-guide/mdp-options.rst

 .. mdp:: rcoulomb

    (1) [nm]
-   distance for the Coulomb cut-off
+   The distance for the Coulomb cut-off.
+Note that with PME this value can be increased by the PME tuning in :ref:`gmx mdrun` along with the PME grid spacing.

 .. mdp:: epsilon-r